Wormnest/graphicex/readme.md

 online applied and a lot of others fixed by me.
 Besides that many changes and enhancements to the code have been made, especially in PSP and TIFF loading.

-I have also added support for loading Gimp XCF files, an ImageViewer example, some unit tests, and Fpc/Lazarus Win32/Win64 compatibility.
+I have also added support for loading Gimp XCF files, jpeg images, an ImageViewer example, some unit tests, and Fpc/Lazarus Win32/Win64 compatibility.
-For more details see the [graphicex folder] (https://bitbucket.org/jacobb/graphicex/src/e80c43068c0bdbae3ae06c046ad0021fd8eb5450/graphicex/?at=default).
+For more details see the [graphicex](https://bitbucket.org/jacobb/graphicex/src/e80c43068c0bdbae3ae06c046ad0021fd8eb5450/graphicex/?at=default) folder.

 2. external
 -----------